KhiopsML/khiops-doc/docs/ui-docs/coclustering.md

 **Khiops Coclustering** is the back-end tool for training and managing coclustering models.

-The main functionalities are training a coclustering, simplifying a coclustering by applying granularity constraints and extracting of clusters index.
+The main functionalities are training a coclustering, simplifying a coclustering by applying granularity constraints and extracting clusters indices.

 ## Quick start